 If your interest is domestic politics you can intern in Congress or most agencies of the Executive Branch (White House; Departments of Defense, Education, Energy, Justice, State; the FBI, etc.).
 Internships are also possible in law firms, think tanks, or lobbying firms (e.g., Christian Coalition, Heritage Foundation, Empower America), the national offices of the major political parties, print or broadcast media, and much more.

-We are no longer accepting applications for the spring, 2014 semester.
+We are now accepting applications for the spring 2015 semester.

 are three separate steps in the application procedure.
 First, Calvin